nicola/connectable/README.md

 ## Structure

-A droidable instance will have `Device`s connected, and these will have two attributes: `trigger`s and `action`s.
+A connectable instance will have `Device`s connected, and these will have two attributes: `trigger`s and `action`s.

 ### Device
-Droidable recognises as `Device` anything that can be connected to it through cable, bluetooth, wifi (`transport`) and as mentioned earlier, it can be user as trigger or as action.
+connectable recognises as `Device` anything that can be connected to it through cable, bluetooth, wifi (`transport`) and as mentioned earlier, it can be user as trigger or as action.

 #### Trigger
 When a trigger occurs, an action is executed.